techidaily/site-howto/source/_posts/restore-missing-app-icon-on-tecno-spark-10-pro-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://article-knowledge.techidaily.com/new-elevating-visual-content-the-b-roll-methodology/"><u>[New] Elevating Visual Content The B-Roll Methodology</u></a></li>
-<li><a href="https://video-capture.techidaily.com/new-in-2024-rapid-recording-the-5-second-lapses-pro/"><u>[New] In 2024, Rapid Recording The 5-Second Lapses Pro</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/updated-customizing-facebook-memories-with-look-back-edits/"><u>[Updated] Customizing Facebook Memories with Look Back Edits</u></a></li>
-<li><a href="https://howto.techidaily.com/11-ways-to-fix-it-when-my-lava-storm-5g-wont-charge-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>11 Ways to Fix it When My Lava Storm 5G Wont Charge | Dr.fone</u></a></li>
-<li><a href="https://fox-http.techidaily.com/2024-approved-high-seas-of-soundtracking-leading-destinations-for-hearing-heroes-tts-downloads/"><u>2024 Approved High Seas of Soundtracking Leading Destinations for Hearing Heroes' TTS Downloads</u></a></li>
-<li><a href="https://howto.techidaily.com/4-ways-to-fix-android-blue-screen-of-death-on-oneplus-ace-2-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Ways to Fix Android Blue Screen of Death On OnePlus Ace 2 Pro | Dr.fone</u></a></li>
+<li><a href="https://youtube-blog.techidaily.com/ed-maximizing-vids-for-cash-comparing-dm-and-yo-strategies/"><u>[Updated] Maximizing Vids for Cash Comparing Dm & Yo Strategies</u></a></li>
+<li><a href="https://extra-support.techidaily.com/2024-approved-instasoundscapes-audio-visual-fusion-for-stories/"><u>2024 Approved InstaSoundscapes Audio-Visual Fusion for Stories</u></a></li>
-<li><a href="https://howto.techidaily.com/9-quick-fixes-to-unfortunately-touchwiz-has-stopped-of-oppo-reno-11-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Quick Fixes to Unfortunately TouchWiz has stopped Of Oppo Reno 11 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/6-fixes-to-unfortunately-whatsapp-has-stopped-error-popups-on-tecno-spark-10-4g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Fixes to Unfortunately WhatsApp has stopped Error Popups On Tecno Spark 10 4G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/9-solutions-to-fix-vivo-y55s-5g-2023-system-crash-issue-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Solutions to Fix Vivo Y55s 5G (2023) System Crash Issue | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/all-you-need-to-know-about-mega-greninja-for-xiaomi-redmi-12-5g-drfone-by-drfone-virtual-android/"><u>All You Need To Know About Mega Greninja For Xiaomi Redmi 12 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/cellular-network-not-available-for-voice-calls-on-samsung-galaxy-m34-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Cellular Network Not Available for Voice Calls On Samsung Galaxy M34 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/app-wont-open-on-your-samsung-galaxy-a25-5g-here-are-all-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>App Wont Open on Your Samsung Galaxy A25 5G?
+Here Are All Fixes | Dr.fone</u></a></li>
-<li><a href="https://win-amazing.techidaily.com/easy-setup-install-your-epson-workforce-ds-30-printer-on-windows-windows-10-8-and-7/"><u>Easy Setup: Install Your Epson WorkForce DS-30 Printer on Windows (Windows 10, 8 & 7)</u></a></li>
-<li><a href="https://discover-comparisons.techidaily.com/easy-to-use-original-heic-image-editor-on-windows-no-file-format-conversions-required/"><u>Easy-to-Use Original HEIC Image Editor on Windows: No File Format Conversions Required!</u></a></li>
-<li><a href="https://techno-recovery.techidaily.com/first-steps-in-the-world-of-x-comprehensive-instructions-for-new-users/"><u>First Steps in the World of X: Comprehensive Instructions for New Users</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-realme-11-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Realme 11 Pro | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-xiaomi-civi-3-disney-100th-anniversary-edition-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Xiaomi Civi 3 Disney 100th Anniversary Edition | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/free-online-mp4-to-3gp-converter-moveavi-effortless-video-format-transformation/"><u>Free Online MP4 to 3GP Converter - MoveAVI: Effortless Video Format Transformation</u></a></li>
+<li><a href="https://youtube-lab.techidaily.com/t-friendly-vlogging-cameras-unveiled-our-picks-for-2024/"><u>Budget-Friendly Vlogging Cameras Unveiled Our Picks for 2024</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/how-to-clean-up-unwanted-apps-on-your-windows-10-system-a-step-by-step-guide/"><u>How to Clean Up Unwanted Apps on Your Windows 10 System: A Step-by-Step Guide</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-do-samsung-galaxy-s23plus-screen-sharing-drfone-by-drfone-android/"><u>In 2024, How To Do Samsung Galaxy S23+ Screen Sharing | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/how-to-fix-unresponsive-touch-screen-on-vivo-y100-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Fix Unresponsive Touch Screen on Vivo Y100 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/stuck-at-android-system-recovery-of-oppo-a79-5g-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Stuck at Android System Recovery Of Oppo A79 5G ?
-Fix It Easily | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/how-to-revive-your-bricked-oppo-reno-10-proplus-5g-in-minutes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Revive Your Bricked Oppo Reno 10 Pro+ 5G in Minutes | Dr.fone</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/mix-memes-with-a-smile-for-2024/"><u>Mix Memes with a Smile for 2024</u></a></li>
+<li><a href="https://howto.techidaily.com/quick-fixes-for-why-is-my-nokia-105-classic-black-and-white-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Quick Fixes for Why Is My Nokia 105 Classic Black and White | Dr.fone</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/the-ultimate-guide-to-optimizing-your-home-internet-with-orbis-tri-band-mesh-wi-fi-6-technology-reviewed/"><u>The Ultimate Guide to Optimizing Your Home Internet with Orbi's Tri-Band Mesh Wi-Fi ^6 Technology Reviewed</u></a></li>
-<li><a href="https://howto.techidaily.com/why-your-vivo-v30-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Vivo V30 Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/troubleshooting-guide-how-to-fix-an-unresponsive-oppo-find-x7-ultra-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Troubleshooting Guide How to Fix an Unresponsive Oppo Find X7 Ultra Screen | Dr.fone</u></a></li>
+<li><a href="https://win-dash.techidaily.com/ultimate-compatibility-find-and-install-the-right-logitech-c525-video-driver-package-for-your-windows-system/"><u>Ultimate Compatibility: Find & Install the Right Logitech C525 Video Driver Package for Your Windows System</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/unlock-motorola-edge-40-pro-phone-password-without-factory-reset-full-guide-here-by-drfone-android/"><u>Unlock Motorola Edge 40 Pro Phone Password Without Factory Reset Full Guide Here</u></a></li>
+<li><a href="https://techidaily.com/use-device-manager-to-identify-missing-or-malfunctioning-your-hardware-drivers-with-windows-device-manager-on-windows-11-by-drivereasy-guide/"><u>Use Device Manager to identify missing or malfunctioning your hardware drivers with Windows Device Manager on Windows 11</u></a></li>
+<li><a href="https://howto.techidaily.com/what-to-do-if-your-poco-m6-5g-auto-does-not-work-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What To Do if Your Poco M6 5G Auto Does Not Work | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/what-to-do-when-poco-m6-pro-5g-has-black-screen-of-death-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What To Do When Poco M6 Pro 5G Has Black Screen of Death? | Dr.fone</u></a></li>
 </ul></div>